sixcious/url-incrementer/_docs/firefox-docs/FIREFOX-CONVERSION-NOTES.md

     /* Firefox: Change input type number to hide spinner up/down arrows unless focused/hovered */ input[type=number] { -moz-appearance: textfield; } input[type=number]:hover, input[type=number]:focus { -moz-appearance: initial; }

+#### Unsafe assignment to innerHTML
+Firefox issues a warning:
+*Warning: Due to both security and performance concerns, this may not be set using dynamic values which have not been adequately sanitized.
+This can lead to security issues or fairly serious performance degradation.*

+To solve this, use DOM manipulation methods (e.g. `document.createElement()` and `document.appendChild()`) and consider using a `DocumentFragment`.

 ## FIREFOX ANDROID